yhkaplan/dotfiles/README.md

 # dotfiles
-Dotfiles for iOS development along with NeoVim, Fish, Tmux, Rbenv support and more
+Dotfiles for iOS development along with Neovim, Fish, tmux, rbenv support and more